kks32/phd-thesis-template/README.md

 [Submitting the dissertation](https://www.admin.cam.ac.uk/students/studentregistry/exams/submission/phd/submitting.html)

-## _Q4_: How should I count the number of words in my thesis?
+## _Q4_: How can I count the number of words in my thesis?

-You can run the following command:
+You can run the following command (Linux/Unix):
     `ps2ascii thesis.pdf | wc -w` (eg., result 2713 words)

 or